Last Updated: April 29, 2024

 Gerard Way is an American musician and comic book writer who has a net worth of $20 million.
 Gerard Way is best known for being the lead singer and co-founder of the band My Chemical Romance.
 Gerard also wrote the comic mini-series "The True Lives of the Fabulous Killjoys" and wrote the Eisner Award-winning comic book "The Umbrella Academy."

 Following high school graduation, Way enrolled at the School of Visual Arts in New York to study cartooning and illustration.
 He spent some time interning at DC Comics.
 He earned his bachelor of fine arts degree and eventually landed a gig working in toy design and animation.
-Way had always wanted to be in a band and though he played in a few random ones over the years, it wasn't until the September 11th attacks that he was motivated to do something important with his life.
+Way had always wanted to be in a band, and though he played in a few random ones over the years, it wasn't until the September 11th attacks that he was motivated to do something important with his life.
 He witnessed firsthand the collapse of the World Trade Towers from his office window and found himself questioning how he was making a difference in the scheme of things.
-Soon afterward he wrote the song Skylines and Turnstiles, about the 9/11 events, back home in his parents' basement.
-Way then sought out high school friend and drummer Matt Pelissier and they recruited guitarist Ray Toro, Way's brother Mikey (on bass) and second guitarist Frank Iero and My Chemical Romance recorded their first album within three months of forming.
-The released their debut album in 2002.
+Soon afterward, he wrote the song Skylines and Turnstiles about the 9/11 events back home in his parents' basement.
+Way then sought out high school friend and drummer Matt Pelissier.
+They recruited guitarist Ray Toro, Way's brother Mikey (on bass), and second guitarist Frank Iero, and My Chemical Romance recorded their first album within three months of forming.
+They released their debut album in 2002.

 Early Life

-Way was born in Summit, New Jersey on April 9, 1977 to parents Donna Lee and Donald Way, who are of Italian and Scottish ancestry.
-He was raised in Belleville, New Jersey with his brother Mikey.
-He first began singing in the fourth grade when he was cast as the role of Peter Pan in a school musical.
+Way was born in Summit, New Jersey, on April 9, 1977, to parents Donna Lee and Donald Way, who are of Italian and Scottish ancestry.
+He was raised in Belleville, New Jersey, with his brother Mikey.
+He first began singing in the fourth grade when he was cast in the role of Peter Pan in a school musical.
 He was also heavily influenced by the glam metal band Bon Jovi, as well as musician and singer Bruce Springsteen.

 Way attended Belleville High School.
 He spent much of his time playing music and also working on developing comic books.
 He decided to pursue a career in the comic book industry and enrolled at the School of Visual Arts in New York City in 1995 following his high school graduation.
 He completed a Bachelor of Fine Arts degree in 1999.